pitchoilcan/Digidrumduino/README.md

   A piezo is an electronic device that generates a voltage when it's physically deformed by a vibration, sound wave, or mechanical strain.
 Similarly, when you put a voltage across a piezo, it vibrates and creates a tone.
 Piezos can be used both to play tones and to detect tones.

-  READ up to 48 Analog pins for INPUT from PIEZO SENSORS and TRIGGER an EVENT (NOTE_ON NOTE_OFF) based on a SET CONDITIONS (STICK_ON,STICK_OFF)  Each NOTE of the instrument is assiggned a (PIEZO) TOUCH SENSOR, VELOCITY is determind by how hard or softly you TOUCH the SENSOR.
+  READ up to 48 Analog pins for INPUT from PIEZO SENSORS and TRIGGER an EVENT (NOTE_ON NOTE_OFF) based on a SET CONDITIONS (STICK_ON,STICK_OFF).
+Each NOTE of the instrument is assiggned a (PIEZO) TOUCH SENSOR, VELOCITY is determind by how hard or softly you TOUCH the SENSOR.

   WRITE/Prints and auto analyse what you play (NOTES) (INPUT) to LCD and via serial port.